Apollo

 Pelorus Bridge Campground

-Price: from $20 per site per night
+Price: from $25 per person per night

-Amenities: toilets, showers, non-potable water, camp kitchen, powered sites
+Amenities: toilets, showers, camp kitchen, powered sites

 Punakaiki Beach Camp